mssfoobar/docs/docs/40_modules/70_ims/guides/quickstart.md

 ```

 :::info
-Do note that if you have an existing iams container from using another service via the dev-container.
-You need to delete the volume (.data) file, so that the iams service can be reinitialized with the updated client data.
+If you previously used a different service with a dev container that created an iams container, you'll need to delete the associated volume (.data) file.
+This ensures the iams service reinitializes correctly with the updated client data.
 :::